Cross Platform Mobile App Development: A Definitive Guide

 Once you’re done building, you don’t need to maintain native SDKs.
 The PhoneGap build service takes care of all of this for you by compiling your work in the cloud.

 Xamarin is a product from Microsoft Visual Studio.
-It allows you to build apps for iOS, Android, and Windows using a single .net code.
+It allows you to build iOS apps , Android apps, and Windows apps using a single .net code.

 All apps built with Xamarin look and feel like they are native apps.
 That’s because Xamarin uses native interfaces that behave the way a user would expect them to.

 If you use Xamarin, your app will have platform-specific hardware boosts that are compiled to achieve native performance.
-This isn’t the case with alternative solutions that need to interpret code at runtime.
+This isn’t the case with alternative software development solutions that need to interpret code at runtime.